Pimsleur was once groundbreaking, but has it held up over time?

 This is what Pimsleur is all about – repeating what you learn over and over, making sure the information gets stored in your brain.
 While his research may have been groundbreaking when first introduced – it’s hardly novel in today’s language learning climate.

 In fact, nearly every language learning tool nowadays uses a form of SRS (spaced repetition software).
-This essentially means that things you don’t remember will show up more often, and things that are easy for you will come up less often.
+SRS basically means that things you don’t remember will show up more often, and things that are easy for you will come up less often.

 These are the principles that guide the Pimsleur Method.
 Of course, you shouldn’t simply take their word for it.
 Let’s remain skeptical and take a closer look.